When The Tour de France Started in Leeds, England

 A specially constructed media village housed over 2000 journalists who reported the start of the world’s biggest cycling road race and the third biggest sporting event in the world.
 It was broadcast to 190 countries, with an audience of three billion.

 Traveling between Leeds and Skipton is usually easy, with regular bus and train services linking Leeds and a town the Sunday Times this year reported as the best place to own a home in Britain.
 A decade ago I did the journey by bus, which according to Google Maps is 26.2 miles; the same distance as standard marathons.

-After scaling Buttertubs Pass, I guess the cyclists will enjoy riding down through the natural amphitheatre surrounding Reeth.
-Continuing through Wensleydale, famous for its cheese, the first stage ends after 190 kilometres (118 miles) at the historic spa town of Harrogate.
+After scaling Buttertubs Pass, I guess the cyclists enjoyed riding down through the natural amphitheater surrounding Reeth.
+Continuing through Wensleydale, famous for its cheese, the first stage ended after 190 kilometers (118 miles) at the historic spa town of Harrogate.

 Arriving in Leeds

 Leeds-Bradford airport is about eight miles north of Leeds and three and a half from Otley.
 However, if you take the regular airport bus you won’t travel along the Stage 1 route to Leeds via Headingley; home of the Yorkshire cricket and Leeds rugby teams.

 Instead, you will travel through west Leeds, passing the 12th century Kirkstall Abbey after green views across the Aire Valley to Bradford.